bugcrowd/templates/submissions/description/physical_security_issues/weakness_in_physical_access_control/master_key_identification/template.md

-# Master Key Identification

-## Overview of the Vulnerability

 The physical access control system designed to secure the device utilizes a master keyed system.
 In such systems, locks can be opened by multiple keys, each cut differently, but all locks within the system can also be opened by a single master key.
 This configuration presents a significant security vulnerability.
 An attacker with access to a mastered lock, or who comes into possession of a key from the system, could derive the master key.
 With the master key, the attacker would have the capability to open all locks within the system, severely compromising security.

 ## Business Impact